-The 2004 and preliminary 2005 data for numbers and total well volumes of purse and pole-and-line seiners vessels that fished for tunas in the EPO are shown in Tables A-12a-b.
+The 2004 and preliminary 2005 data for numbers and total well volumes of purse-seine and pole-and-line vessels that fished for tunas in the EPO are shown in Tables A-12a-b.
 The fleet was dominated by vessels operating under the Mexican and Ecuadorian flags during 2005.
 The Ecuadorian and Mexican fleets each had about 26% of the total well volume during 2005, Venezuela about 16%, Panama about 15%, Colombia about 7 %, Nicaragua about 4%, and Spain and El Salvador about 3% each.

 Class-6 vessels made up about 91% of the total well volume of the purseseine fleet operating in the EPO during 2005.
-The cumulative capacity at sea during 2005 is compared to those of the previous four years in the figure on this page.
+The cumulative capacity at sea during 2005 is compared to those of the pravious four years in the f those of the previous four years in the figure on this page.